Optimization for Microsoft Teams

-- Plan and provide sufficient bandwidth.
+- Plan for and provide sufficient bandwidth.

 - Check each branch office for network connectivity and quality.

 The WebRTC media engine in the Workspace app (HdxTeams.exe) uses the Secure Real-time Transport Protocol (SRTP) for multimedia streams that are offloaded to the client.
-SRTP provides confidentiality and authentication to RTP by using symmetric keys (128 bit) to encrypt media and control messages, and uses the AES encryption cipher in counter mode.
+SRTP provides confidentiality and authentication to RTP by using symmetric keys (128 bit) to encrypt media and control messages and uses the AES encryption cipher in counter mode.

 |Metric||Endpoint to Office 365|

 |Latency (one way)||< 50 msec|

 |Packet inter-arrival jitter||<30ms during any 15s interval|